 - Mixing animals after weaning.

 - A history of recurrent presence of meningitis in weaned pigs is very indicative; it is confirmed by isolation of the organism from the brain.

 - Isolation of S. suis from joints, heart, liver, spleen, kidney, or polyserositis.

 - Due to the existence of strains that are not pathogenic or only moderately pathogenic; isolation of S. suis type 2 from tonsils of a pig is difficult to assess.

-- It should be started as soon as the disease is diagnosed.
+- Treatment should be started as soon as the disease is diagnosed.

-- Give intramuscular injections of penicillin, cephalosporin or quinolone.
+- Give intramuscular injections of penicillin, cephalosporin or other antibiotics.